-2.2 Relevance to National Environmental Challenges
+2.2 Relevance to national environmental challenges

-41. GEF interventions are aligned with the respective government's environmental priorities in the Sahel and Sudan-Guinea savanna countries.
+GEF interventions are aligned with the respective governments' environmental priorities in the Sahel and Sudan-Guinea Savanna countries.
 Ninety-three percent of the GEF projects reviewed in the relevance cohort described the project's relevance to the country's specific priorities and considered these priorities in their design.
 In addition, 85 percent of projects included detailed reference to the specific environmental challenges in the country.
 These challenges are addressed in the project objectives and components.
 Relevance was confirmed in country case studies.
 Government officials interviewed in the countries visited noted that the GEF is an important source of funding that fits well into their planning.
 For example, GEF support is aligned to Uganda's Vision 2040 and national development plans that call for conservation of natural resources and protection of the environment.
 Both government representatives and nongovernmental stakeholders interviewed in Conakry, Guinea, reported that GEF projects are usually in line with national strategies and address priority needs.
 In particular, GEF support has been critical in addressing, advancing, and raising awareness of the country's main environmental issues, including deforestation, land degradation, destruction of mangroves, and sea level rise.

-42. GEF support addresses the main environmental challenges faced by countries in the two biomes.
+GEF support addresses the main environmental challenges faced by countries in the two biomes.
 Although not a specific national environmental challenge for countries in the Sahel or the Sudan-Guinea savanna, climate change is addressed by 44 percent of the projects reviewed.
 In addition to being a major financing window in the GEF as well as in the environmental donor community, climate change acts as a major driver for land degradation, desertification, and water scarcity.
-Seventy-seven projects (22 percent) addressed deforestation, land degradation and desertification, which were the main challenges for 21 of the 23 countries; 69 projects addressed biodiversity, the main challenge for 16 countries (Table 7).
-Thirty percent of projects in the Sahel addressed land degradation as did 25 percent of projects in the Sudan-Guinea savanna, where a larger share of projects addressed threats to biodiversity (28 compared to 21 percent in the Sahel).
+Seventy-seven projects (22 percent) addressed deforestation, land degradation and desertification, which were the main challenges for 21 of the 23 countries; 69 projects addressed biodiversity, the main challenge for 16 countries (table 2.6).
+Thirty percent of projects in the Sahel addressed land degradation, as did 25 percent of projects in the Sudan-Guinea savanna, where a larger share of projects addressed threats to biodiversity (28 percent compared to 21 percent in the Sahel).
 Furthermore, for 30 percent of the projects reviewed, the results framework contains indicators on deforestation and land degradation, including sustainable land management.
 Indicators on threats to terrestrial biodiversity are included in 23 percent of the projects reviewed.
 These findings confirm the strong alignment of GEF support to the main environmental challenges in the biomes.

-43. GEF interventions consider country socioeconomic priorities.
+GEF interventions consider countries' socioeconomic priorities.
 In addition to sharing many common environmental challenges, the 23 countries in the two biomes face pressing socioeconomic challenges, affecting the severity of the environmental issues at hand.
 Most are least developed countries, and 13 have gone or are going through situations of sociopolitical instability.
 Not surprisingly in this context, national infrastructure and socioeconomic development investments are often given priority over environmental conservation initiatives.
 In Guinea, government-sponsored bauxite mining attracts a growing number of workers, increasing pressure on the scarce natural resources of the northern part of the country.
 In Uganda, economic development is often favored over biodiversity conservation: where infrastructure such as oil fields and related investments such as roads and airstrips are developed, forests are heavily encroached upon.
-A similar dynamic is observed in Guinea-Bissau with at push from the central, district, and community levels toward oil and mining explorations in protected areas.
-Cognizant of beneficiaries' livelihood needs, project documents are beginning to capture the socioeconomic dimension of GEF interventions.
-Thirty percent of the project result frameworks reviewed (n =358) have indicators on alternative livelihoods and income generation/diversification.
-Sixteen percent of projects measured resilience in their logical framework, and an additional 12 percent measured food security.
+A similar dynamic is observed in Guinea-Bissau with a push from the central, district, and community levels toward oil and mining explorations in protected areas.
+Cognizant of beneficiaries' livelihood needs, project documents are beginning to capture the socioeconomic dimension of GFF interventions.